mac-can/mac-can.github.io/index.md

 ## CAN Interface API by UV&nbsp;Software

 [CAN&nbsp;API&nbsp;V3](/wrapper/canapi-v3/) is a wrapper specification by UV&nbsp;Software to have a uniform CAN Interface API for various CAN interfaces from different vendors running under multiple operating systems.
-The macOS&reg; driver libraries come with an CAN&nbsp;API&nbsp;V3 compatible API in the SDK, or wrapper libraries are available as separate SDKs for macOS&reg; as well as for Windows&reg;.
+The macOS&reg; driver libraries come with a CAN&nbsp;API&nbsp;V3 compatible API in the SDK, or alternatively wrapper libraries are available as separate SDKs for macOS&reg; as well as for Windows&reg;.